Click HERE

 Calvary Cemetery

-The following suggested stipends/fees are based on services rendered by St Mary’s staff.
-[In case of financial hardship, all fees may be waived.]
+The following suggested stipends/fees are based on services St Mary’s staff rendered.
+[In financial hardship, stipends may be waived or adjusted.]

 While no stipend/fee is expected, families often choose to make a gift as a sign of their appreciation for the pastoral services rendered by the presiding priest and assisting deacon.